-Head injuries in sport can range from a mild headache caused by impact or dehydration up to sereve concussion or worse.
-Head injury should always be taken seriously and medical attention should be sought.
+Head injuries in sport can range from a mild headache caused by impact or dehydration up to severe concussion or worse.
+A head injury should always be taken seriously and medical attention should be sought.
 Symptoms may also develop over time where the player feels ok initially but over the next few days more noticeable symptoms occur or become worse.
-Below we list a number of sports injuries causing head injury.
+Below we list a number of sports injuries causing a head injury.

-Concussion is a very serious condition that is often seen in sport and more and more incidents are being reported in sport.
+A concussion is a very serious condition that is often seen in sport and more and more incidents are being reported in a sport.
 It can range from very mild to very severe depending on the circumstances and it is usually caused by a sudden impact to the head from a traumatic (contact) event.

 Headaches are an extremely common complaint.
 They vary in pain intensity, pattern and location from individual to individual.
 Although irritating the majority of headaches do not require medical intervention.

 A skull fracture is a break to one of the bones which form the head.
 These include the cranium at the back of the head, parietal bones on the side and frontal bone or forehead.

-Migraines are a severe form of headache, usually accompanied by other symptoms.
+Migraines are a severe form of a headache, usually accompanied by other symptoms.
 These are often related to vision although may also include other symptoms such as nausea, dizziness or pins and needles.

 An intracerebral hematoma occurs when one or more blood vessels in the brain rupture, usually as a result of a head injury.
 It is a medical emergency which can be fatal and so all head injuries should be investigated.

-Post concussion syndrome is a complication of concussion which is a group of symptoms that occur after the main symptoms of the initial head injury have cleared.
+Post-concussion syndrome is a complication of concussion which is a group of symptoms that occur after the main symptoms of the initial head injury has cleared.